davidsamuelps/recurseit/content/post/2025/08/Migrating from WordPress to HUGO - Part 4/index.md

   - "hugo"
   - "wordpress"
   - "markdown"
   - "linux"
+  - "git"
+  - "github"
+  - "repository"
+  - "commit"
+  - "push"
 ---

-In the [previous blog](https://recurseit.com/post/2025/03/migrating-from-wordpress-to-hugo---part-2/) we spoke the first two steps of the migration process.
-In this blog we will continue with the following step (in bold).
+In the [previous blog](https://recurseit.com/post/2025/05/migrating-from-wordpress-to-hugo---part-3/) we spoke about the third step of the migration process.
+In this blog we will continue with the following steps (in bold).
 Let us bring those steps back in the section below:

 ## The process I went through can be (roughly) outlined as follows:
 1. Export your Wordpress Site
 2. [Migrate your domain to CloudFlare](https://wordpress.com/support/domains/transfer-domain-registration/) (Potato.com) - (optional)
-3. **Convert the exported site to Markdown (I found a wonderful tool written by [Bill Boyd](https://www.linkedin.com/in/willboyd/))**
+3. Convert the exported site to Markdown (I found a wonderful tool written by [Bill Boyd](https://www.linkedin.com/in/willboyd/))
-4. Install HUGO and run your website locally (I did run it in my RaspBerry Pi for a while)
+4. **Install HUGO and run your website locally (I did run it in my RaspBerry Pi for a while)**
-5. Create a repository in Github
+5. **Create a repository in Github**
-6. Push your local website structure into the repository (VSCode simplifies things)
+6. **Push your local website structure into the repository (VSCode simplifies things)**
 7. Create a CloudFlare account
 8. Create a developer documentation page through a Worker
 9. Link the developer page to your GitHub repository